Static single-assignment form: Semi-pruned SSA

 Semi-pruned SSA form is an attempt to reduce the number of Φ functions without incurring the relatively high cost of computing live-variable information.
 It is based on the following observation: if a variable is never live upon entry into a basic block, it never needs a Φ function.
 During SSA construction, Φ functions for any "block-local" variables are omitted.

 Computing the set of block-local variables is a simpler and faster procedure than full live-variable analysis, making semi-pruned SSA form more efficient to compute than pruned SSA form.
 On the other hand, semi-pruned SSA form will contain more Φ functions.

 Block arguments

 Block arguments are an alternative to Φ functions that is representationally identical but in practice can be more convenient during optimization.
 Blocks are named and take a list of block arguments, notated as function parameters.
 When calling a block the block arguments are bound to specified values.
-Swift and LLVM's multi-level intermediate representation use block arguments.
+MLton, Swift SIL, and LLVM MLIR use block arguments.